Skip to main content

 Table of Contents

-I am not a native English speaker; this article was translated by Gemini.
+I am not a native English speaker; this article was translated by AI.

 1. Vendors must be able to connect and work.